-(1) Dr. Lanchoury resigned normals role as other obtention on other on open and president of Myriad Neuroscience and Myriad Autoimmune until the sale of our Autoimmune business on September 13, 2021, following which he served as President of Myriad Neuroscience or President, Mental Health, until his appointment as Chief Commercial Officer.
+(2) Mr. Verratti was promoted to Chief Commercial Officer on April 14, 2022.
+Previously, Mr. Verratti served as Group President of Myriad Neuroscience and Myriad Autoimmune until the sale of our Autoimmune business on September 13, 2021, following which he served as President of Myriad Neuroscience or President, Mental Health, until his appointment as Chief Commercial Officer.